xceejay/docs.easyjitsi.com/docs/loadbalancing.md

 apt upgrade
 ```

-- setup your firewall on the new videobridge-server JVB
+### Setup your firewall on the new videobridge-server JVB

 ```
 ufw status